Aquaman Leak Detection Blog

 When the intake hose breaks, the suction line takes in the air instead of water.
 The first action is to check the connection to the filter and pump.
 It should be tight to allow the water to be sucked into the filter and continue to the return line.

 Check the skimmer basket and the area around it for a crack or tear in the pool wall.
-The suction line may be plugged and need cleaning where it meets the skimmer.
+If the suction line is plugged, clean it where it meets the skimmer.

-Excessive water on the decking is an indication of a broken suction line close to the skimmer assembly or under the deck.
+Excessive water on the decking often indicates a broken suction line close to the skimmer assembly or under the deck.
 This line break will affect the pump because it cools the water returning to the motor.

 Return Line Pool Pump Leaks

 This leak check also begins by observing the return line connected to the pump motor assembly.
-Water dripping from this line is a clear indication that the connection is the problem.
+Water dripping from this line indicates that the connection is the problem.
 Water will not return to the pool if the return line comes loose.
 A loose return line will lower the pool's water level.

 This PVC line can have a crack that causes a small leak.
-This repair is also an easy one, but it is still important to replace the part before it becomes a major problem.
+This repair is also easy, but replacing the part before it becomes a major problem is still important.

 Swimming Pool Leak Water Loss Calculator